Frequently Asked Questions

 Do you provide towels, a pillow, and bedding?

-Towels, pillows, and bedding are not provided; please bring your own.
+Pillows and bedding, YES; Towels are not provided, so please bring your own.

 Do you have extra blankets?